German immigration to Puerto Rico: 20th century

 On December 10, 1898, Puerto Rico was ceded by Spain to the United States under the terms of the 1898 Treaty of Paris, which ended the Spanish–American War.
-The former Spanish military bases were transferred to the United States and many of the American soldiers of German-American descent (and other European-Americans) stationed in the island easily established social contacts and very frequently married into middle class and upper-class families and established their homes there.
+The former Spanish military bases were transferred to the United States and many of the American soldiers of German-American descent (and other European-Americans) stationed on the island easily established social contacts and very frequently married into middle class and upper-class families and established their homes there.

 With the passage of the Jones Act of 1917 Puerto Ricans were required to serve in the Armed Forces of the United States.
 As a result, Puerto Ricans fought in Germany during World War II as members of Puerto Rico's 65th Infantry Regiment and continued to serve in Germany as members of the regular Army after the war on military bases throughout Germany.

 Many of these Puerto Rican soldiers became fluent in German while stationed there and very frequently married German women who, as in the case of Dr. Úrsula Acosta, eventually moved to the island with their Puerto Rican husbands.
 Dr. Úrsula Acosta was a psychologist and retired professor of the University of Puerto Rico at Mayagüez.
 As a member of the Puerto Rican Genealogy Society, she has studied and written many works on genealogy and the German influence in Puerto Rico.
 Among her works are the following: